-Find the location of an IP address with this IP Geolocation lookup tool.
+Find the physical location of an IP address with this IP Geolocation lookup tool.

 What is an IP to Geolocation Lookup?